MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/3-architecture-components.md

 Azure Arc uses locally installed agents to establish a trusted channel with Azure.
 For Kubernetes clusters running anywhere, and Azure Kubernetes Services (AKS) clusters running on Azure Stack HCI, connection to Azure requires deploying several agents as pods within a dedicated cluster namespace.
 The agents are responsible for synchronizing state to Azure, collecting Azure Arc logs and metrics, and processing configuration requests.

-The Kubernetes agents run in the `azure-arc` namespace in the Kubernetes cluster.
-These agents are responsible for the following operations:
+The agents run in the `azure-arc` namespace in the Kubernetes cluster, and are responsible for the following operations:

 - Maintaining an authenticated connection to Azure and synchronizing cluster metadata with the corresponding Azure resource.
 - Gathering cluster metadata, including cluster version, node count, and Azure Arc agent version.
 - Monitoring for agent updates, compliance state, and source control configuration resources applied on the cluster.
 - Orchestrating interactions between Azure Arc components.

-### Key benefits of Azure Arc-enabled Kubernetes
+## Azure Arc-enabled Kubernetes benefits

 In addition to the general Azure Arc benefits the previous unit described, Azure Arc-enabled Kubernetes offers the following capabilities: